-Date functions Date functions used in OpenL Tablets that return an Integer data type Function Description absMonth Returns the number of months since AD. absMonth (Date) absQuarter Returns the number of quarters since AD as an integer value. absQuarter(Date)

-Date functions Date functions used in OpenL Tablets that return an Integer data type Function Description dayOfWeek Takes a date as input and returns the day of the week on which that date falls.
-Days in a week are numbered from 1 to 7 as follows: 1=Sunday, 2=Monday, 3 = Tuesday, and so on. dayOfWeek (Date d) dayOfMonth Takes a date as input and returns the day of the month on which that date falls.
-Days in a month are numbered from 1 to 31. dayOfMonth (Date d) dayOfYear Takes a date as input and returns the day of the year on which that date falls.
-Days in a year are numbered from 1 to 365. dayOfYear (Date d) weekOfMonth Takes a date as input and returns the week of the month within which that date is.
-Weeks in a month are numbered from 1 to 5. weekOfMonth (Date d) weekOfYear Takes a date as input and returns the week of the year on which that date falls.
-Weeks in a year are numbered from 1 to 54. weekOfYear(Date d) second Returns a second (0 to 59) for an input date. second (Date d) minute Returns a minute (0 to 59) for an input date. minute (Date d) hour Returns the hour of the day in 12 hour format for an input date. hour (Date d) hourOfDay Returns the hour of the day in 24 hour format for an input date. hourOfDay (Date d)
+Function Description absMonth Returns the number of months since AD. absMonth(Date) absQuarter Returns the number of quarters since AD as an integer value. absQuarter(Date) Date Returns the date.
+The following options are available: - Date(year, month, day, hours, minutes) - Date(year, month, day, hours, minutes, seconds) - Date(year, month, day, hours, minutes, seconds, milliseconds) dayOfWeek Takes a date as input and returns the day of the week on which that date falls.
+Days in a week are numbered from 1 to 7 as follows: 1=Sunday, 2=Monday, 3 = Tuesday, and so on. dayOfWeek(Date d) dayOfMonth Takes a date as input and returns the day of the month on which that date falls.
+Days in a month are numbered from 1 to 31. dayOfMonth(Date d) Takes a date as input and returns the day of the year on which that date falls.
+Days in numbered from 1 to 365. dayOfYear(Date d) hour Returns the hour of the day in 12 hour format for an input date. hour(Date d) hourOfDay Returns the hour of the day in 24 hour format for an input date. hourOfDay(Date d)